-This section provides answers to payment-related questions, including all the information needed to set up your payments.
+This section provides answers to payment-related questions, including all the information needed to provide access to request payments from your COPS awards.
 For assistance with financial management and award administration, please contact the COPS Office Response Center at 800-421-6770 or visit our website at www.cops.usdoj.gov.